microsoft/nni/docs/en_US/NAS/retiarii/Tutorial.rst

 The input of ``mutate`` is graph IR of the base model (please refer to `here <./ApiReference.rst>`__ for the format and APIs of the IR), users can mutate the graph with its member functions (e.g., ``get_nodes_by_label``, ``update_operation``).
 The mutation operations can be combined with the API ``self.choice``, in order to express a set of possible mutations.
 In the above example, the node's operation can be changed to any operation from ``candidate_op_list``.

-For mutator to easily target on a node (i.e., PyTorch module), we provide a placeholder module called ``nn.Placeholder``.
-If you want to mutate a module, you can define this module with ``nn.Placeholder``, and use mutator to mutate this placeholder to give it a real operation.
+Use placehoder to make mutation easier: ``nn.Placeholder``.
+If you want to mutate a subgraph or node of your model, you can define a placeholder in this model to represent the subgraph or node.
+Then, use mutator to mutate this placeholder to make it real modules.

 .. code-block:: python